 The pharmaceutical representatives who pass the knowledge examination are committed to supporting positive health outcomes for patients with CIDP.
 Any medical personnel that meet with a pharmaceutical representative who has passed the CIDP knowledge examination can learn more about assuring quality care for their patients.
 Please note:

-Employees of pharmaceutical companies are not eligible to take the examination until 2019, unless they are employed at Grifols.
+Employees of pharmaceutical companies are not eligible to take the examination until 2019, unless they are employed by Grifols.

 Where do I get the application for the CIDP Examination?